slazav/mapsoft2/modules/geo_data/Formats.md

 For waypoints all mandatory
 fields (`x`, `y`, `z`, `t`, `name`, `comm`) are supported.
-Some additional fields are put in `opts` and can be saved to GPX again:
+Some additional fields are put in `opts` and can be saved to GPX back:

  * `magvar` -- Magnetic variation (in degrees) at the point.
  * `geoidheight` -- Height (in meters) of geoid (mean sea level) above WGS84